neeteshraj/SwiftFetch/README.md

 # SwiftFetch

-SwiftFetch is a lightweight networking helper built on top of `URLSession` and Swift Concurrency.
-It offers a small facade for configuring a base URL, composing requests, and decoding JSON with sensible error handling.
+SwiftFetch is a lightweight, production-ready networking helper built on `URLSession` and Swift Concurrency.
+It gives you a simple facade to configure a base URL, compose requests, decode JSON, and handle multipart uploads with clear, typed errors.

 ## Features
 - Base URL configuration with default headers
-- Typed HTTP method support and request/response wrappers
+- Typed HTTP method and request/response wrappers
-- Async/await networking using `URLSession`
+- Async/await networking on top of `URLSession`
 - JSON decoding helper with consistent error mapping
 - Multipart form-data builder for file uploads
 - Test-friendly design via injectable `URLSession`

+## Requirements
+- Swift 5.9+
+- iOS 15+, macOS 12+, tvOS 15+, watchOS 8+

 ## Installation
 Add SwiftFetch to your `Package.swift` dependencies: